Tim Key: Writing

-Key has written a total of five books.
+Key has written six books.
 The first, Instructions, Guidelines, Tutelage, Suggestions, Other Suggestions and Examples Etc.: An Attempted Book by Tim Key.
 (And Conversations / Descriptions / A Piece About a Moth), was published in 2009.
 The second, 25 Poems, 3 Recipes and 32 Other Suggestions (An Inventory) was published in 2011.
 The third, The Incomplete Tim Key, was published by Canongate Books in 2011.

 In 2020, Key collaborated with designer Emily Juniper to create He Used Thought As a Wife (An Anthology of Poems and Conversations from Inside).
 This book, published by Utter and Press, chronicles Key's experiences during the UK's first COVID-19 lockdown.
 A sequel, Here We Go Round the Mulberry Bush (An Anthology of Poems and Conversations from Outside), was released in 2022.

+Key released a new poetry anthology, "Chapters", in February 2024.
+Poetic Justice noted its humour and "subversive focus on the contemporary world".